SquirrelCorporation/SquirrelServersManager/site/docs/containers/containers.md

-# Services
+# Containers

-The services page allows you to view and manage the Docker containers currently installed on your devices.
+The Containers page allows you to view and manage the Docker containers currently installed on your devices.
 ![edit-file](/services/services-overview.gif)

 Currently, SSM uses a modified version of WhatsUpDocker, utilizing the same [flags and filters](/docs/technical-guide/containers-labelling.md).